invest-composer/composer-trade-mcp/README.md

 ```

 Once you obtain the absolute path (e.g., `/usr/local/bin/uvx`), update your configuration to use that path (e.g., `"command": "/usr/local/bin/uvx"`).
 This ensures that the correct executable is referenced.

+## Recommendations
+We recommend the following for the best experience with Composer:
+- Use Claude Opus 4 instead of Sonnet.
+Opus is much better at tool use.
+- Turn on Claude's Research mode if you need the latest financial data and news.
+- Tools that execute trades or affect your funds should only be allowed once.
+Do not set them to "Always Allow".
+  - The following tools should be handled with care: `invest_in_symphony`, `withdraw_from_symphony`, `skip_automated_rebalance_for_symphony`, `go_to_cash_for_symphony`, `liquidate_symphony`, `rebalance_symphony_now`, `execute_single_trade`